Silvio Pettirossi International Airport: 2010s

 In January 2013, various improvements were made to the terminal.
-By 2015, some airlines ceased operations at the airport, including American Airlines.
+By 2015, some airlines had ceased operations at the airport, including American Airlines.
 On 17 December 2015, Air Europa began service between Pettirossi and Madrid, Spain, creating the first direct connection between Paraguay and Europe in 21 years.

 In 2017, airport infrastructure specialist Carlos Achucarro estimated that the airport would require expansion before 2024.
-In January 2018, DINAC reported that the airport has seen a 15 percent raise in travellers from 2013 to 2017.
+In January 2018, DINAC reported that the airport has seen a 15 percent rise in travellers from 2013 to 2017.
 The airport also saw an increase in flights, from 20 daily flights to about 60 flights by 2018.

 2020s

 Pettirossi Airport ceased operating commercial flights for 7 months due to the COVID-19 pandemic.
 In October 2020, DINAC announced a ceremony for the resumption of flights.

-In November 2020, drugs were found by agents of the National Secretary of Antidrugs.
-They were disguised as parcels and were to be sent to various countries.
+In November 2020, five packages containing drugs were found by agents of the National Secretary of Antidrugs; one of the packages was destined for Sri Lanka and two each for Australia and Hong Kong.
 In February 2021, plans for a second terminal were unveiled, to be started in 2022.
-In October 2021, a new route, operated by Paranair, was announced between Pettirossi and Santa Cruz de la Sierra.
+In October 2021, a new route, operated by Paranair, was announced between Pettirossi and Santa Cruz de la Sierra, Bolivia.

 Terminals

 The original passenger terminal, located near threshold 02, is now instead used by Grupo Aerotáctico (GAT) of the Paraguayan Air Force.
 The current terminal began service on 20 March 1980.

 The terminal building is split into two international concourses: the south concourse having gates 1 to 4, and the north concourse having gates 5 and 6.
-The airport is being expanded to accommodate more gates.
+On 26 May 2023, renovation works of the north concourse were completed, greatly expanding the arrivals hall.